 Transportation Equity and Community Engagement

-The EEH Branch is leading the division with guidance, tools, and training regarding to equitable policies and practices, community engagement throughout the planning and project delivery process, and health considerations to the transportation planning process.
+The EEH Branch leads the division in guidance, tools, and training regarding the implementation of equitable policies and practices, community engagement throughout the planning and project delivery process, and health considerations throughout the transportation planning process.

 If you need assistance on items relating to equity, engagement, and/or health, please contact the EEH Branch at eeh@dot.ca.gov.